fhk/solver.news/index.md

 <iframe src="https://www.linkedin.com/embed/feed/update/urn:li:ugcPost:6912093442483380224" allowfullscreen="" title="Embedded post" width="100%" height="500" frameborder="0" scrolling="no"></iframe>

+Further there is an ongoing dicussion on HackerNews - [here](https://news.ycombinator.com/item?id=31099186).

+This provides some great history and the discussion and listing of solvers is valuable.

 To better inform the decisions lets also look at:

 #### Commercial models and Costs

+I will update this as I can, please feel free to add via GitHub PR.

 ##### SaaS